-Investment can be classified and measured at amortized cost, fair value through equity or fair value through the income statement.
+Investment can be classified and measured at amortized cost, FVTE or fair value through the income statement (FVTIS).
 Classification categories are now driven by business model tests and reclassification will be permitted only on change of a business model and will be applied prospectively.

 This standard shall be effective from the financial periods beginning on or after 1 January 2020.
-Early adoption is permitted.